12 Different Types of Water Filters (With Pictures)

 We all need clean drinking water that’s free of chemicals, bacteria, pesticides, and other contaminants that can be detrimental to our health.
-Water filters will remove all of these harmful contaminants, as well as odors, discoloration, sediment, and even bad taste.
+Water filters will remove all of these harmful contaminants, as well as odors, discoloration, sediment, and even bad taste1.
 Today, water filters come in many different varieties that give you plenty of choices about how you’d like your water to be purified.
 These vary greatly in price, speed, filter lifespan, capacity, and more.
-Since there are so many options to choose from, we’ve written this short guide to quickly compare each of these 12 types of water filters to help you decide which one might be the best choice for you.
+Since there are so many options to choose from, we’ve written this short guide to quickly compare each of these 12 different types of water filters to help you decide which one might be the best choice for you.

 The 12 Different Types of Water Filters Explained: